HumanSignal/label-studio/docs/source/tags/relation.md

 | [background] | <code>string</code> | Background color of the active label in hexadecimal |

 ### Example
+Basic labeling configuration to apply the label "similar" to a relation identified between two labeled regions of text:

 ```html
 <!--Basic labeling configuration to apply the label "similar" to a relation identified between two labeled regions of text -->
 <View>